ZuzanaAK/item/README.md

 # item
 Ironhack project 2

+## currectly disconnected from the Google Maps API

 ## Description
 This is a web application created by using Node.js, Express.js, MongoDB and Handlebars.